 Sept.
 25, 2013 – Nov.
 27, 2013: David Bowie is

 Nov.
 30, 2013 – March 2, 2014: The Great Upheaval: Masterpieces from the Guggenheim Collection, 1910-1918

 April 5, 2014 – July 6, 2014: Francis Bacon & Henry Moore

 The AGO acknowledges the generous support of its Signature Partners: American Express, Signature Partner of the Conservation Program; and Aimia, Signature Partner of the Photography Collection Program.

-The Art Gallery of Ontario is funded in part by the Ontario Ministry of Tourism, Culture and Sport.
-Additional operating support is received from the City of Toronto, the Canada Council for the Arts and generous contributions from AGO members, donors and private-sector partners.
+The Art Gallery of Ontario receives additional operating support from the City of Toronto, the Canada Council for the Arts and generous contributions from AGO members, donors and private-sector partners.